NataliaTanyatia/Intelligence/README.md

 - **Debug Code**: Present throughout the app.
 - **Logs**: Only shown temporarily in the single-page UI when needed for development.

-### Future Integration

-- **AI Expansion**: Intelligence to be optionally bootstrapped with Google Cloud AI via Gemini.
-- **Non-dependence**: Gemini is an edification, not a dependency.

 ---

 This README will continue to evolve as the project develops.